 - 1/2 Cup ketchup

-- 1/3 Cup barbecue sauce (whatever flavor your family prefers – I used Kraft Sweet Honey Barbecue Sauce)
+- 1/3 Cup barbecue sauce (whatever flavor your family prefers – we like Kraft Sweet Honey Barbecue Sauce best)

 - 1/2 Cup oatmeal